LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

 =========

-Protocols enable the separation between interface and implementation: several objects can implement the same protocol and an object can implement several protocols.
+Protocols enable the separation between interface and implementation: several objects can implement the same protocol, and an object can implement several protocols.
 Protocols may contain only predicate declarations.
 In some languages the term *interface* is used with a similar meaning.
 Logtalk allows predicate declarations of any scope